-Bodily Injury (BI): in short, for each accident you're negligent in that causes injuries or death to someone in the other party, your insurer pays up to $25,000 of medical bills per person, but no more than $50,000 in total.
-The only time that BI may pay for your own expense is your lawyer’s fee when you are sued and need to hire one.
-As the other driver has the right to sue you in case their medical expenses exceeds the 25/50k limits that your insurer pays under a minimum policy, you may want to consider purchasing higher limits.
-If your financial standing allows, coverage limits can be as high as 250/500 - varies by insurer.
+Bodily Injury (BI): for each accident you're negligent in that causes injuries or death to someone in the other party, your insurer pays up to $25,000 of medical bills per person, but no more than $50,000 in total.
+The only time that BI may pay for your own expenses is your lawyer's fee when you are sued and need to hire one.
+The other driver has the right to sue you in case their medical expenses exceed the 25/50k limits that your insurer pays under a minimum policy, so you may want to consider purchasing higher limits.
+If your financial standing allows, coverage limits can be as high as 250/500, which varies by insurer.

 Liability coverage in a Mississippi policy ensures that your insurer pays on your behalf to reimburse others, but it does not pay for you (except for your lawyer's fee).
 When you cause an accident, the following coverage types can make sure that your own expenses are also provided for: